lit-alan/SD4-Enterprise-App-Development/ToDo/Lab_Ex_Three.md

 _In the drill down page, for each `review` that the customer has made; display the the `name` of the product, the review `rating` and the `reviewText`_

-If end user enters an invalid customer id (via the url): `customers/drilldown/333333` for example, the controller should be redirect to `/customers`
+If end user enters an invalid customer id (via the url): `customers/drilldown/333333` for example, the controller should redirect to `/customers`